dflex-js/dflex/packages/dom-gen/README.md

 │───id-2 => order: {parent: 0, self: 2} || keys: {chK: null, pK: "1-0", sK: "0-0"}
 ```

-**Note:** id/0-2 all have same parent and siblings key.
-So any incoming parent will
+**Note:** ids form 0 to 2, all have same parent and siblings key.
+And it
-carry key `1-0` and exists in position `0`.
-And this goes also for any parent
+guarantees that any any incoming parent will carry key `1-0` and exists in
+position `0`.
+And this goes also for any parent.
+Eventually, using keys and
-which means for any element you can go up↑ and down↓ .
+indexes you can go up↑ and down↓.

 Following the same logic we can go deeper: